2025 Grand Prix Cycliste de Québec: Race schedule

 The race began with an early breakaway of four riders who formed a group right from the start and gained a lead of up to six minutes over the peloton.
-This attempt was then overtaken, paving the way for a new offensive in the second half of the race: a group of a dozen riders, including Julian Alaphilippe (Tudor), Christophe Laporte (Team Visma | Lease a Bike), Tim Wellens (UAE Team Emirates XRG), Quinn Simmons (Lidl-Trek), Pavel Sivakov (UAE Team Emirates XRG), Alberto Bettiol (XDS Astana) and Quinten Hermans (Alpecin-Deceuninck), broke away about 80 kilometres from the finish line.
+This attempt was then overtaken, paving the way for a new offensive in the second half of the race: a group of a dozen riders, including Julian Alaphilippe (Tudor), Christophe Laporte (Lease a Bike), Tim Wellens (UAE Team Emirates XRG), Quinn Simmons (Lidl-Trek), Pavel Sivakov (UAE Team Emirates XRG), Alberto Bettiol (XDS Astana) and Quinten Hermans (Alpecin-Deceuninck), broke away about 80 kilometres from the finish line.

 Alaphilippe, attentive to the race but unwilling to collaborate in this breakaway, saved his energy by letting other competitors lead the effort.
 With 13 km to go, Tadej Pogačar attempted an attack from the peloton, but was unable to catch up with the leaders.

 The decisive move came on the final climb up the Côte de la Montagne: Alaphilippe attacked his breakaway companions and managed to break away into the lead.
 He then held off the chasing group to win solo on Avenue George VI, ahead of Pavel Sivakov and Alberto Bettiol.